Domain Email & Office Website WP Site Hosting Marketing & Security

 What is IMAP?

-IMAP stands for Internet message access protocol.
-IMAP allows you to view all your emails that’s on the email server from multiple devices.
+IMAP (Internet Message Access Protocol) keeps emails on the server and synchronizes them across all devices.
+Changes made on one device (like deleting an email) are reflected everywhere.
 Not only are the emails saved on the email server, but IMAP also caches copies of your email to all your devices.

 Additionally, IMAP synchronises all your folders.
 Unlike POP3, IMAP synchronises your inbox folder, sent folder, deleted folder etc.